 I glared back at him, still holding Tracy’s hand.

-Now Tracy stood up and screamed in her brother’s face.
+Tracy walked up to Russell and directed her comments to him inches from his face.
 “What is your problem you fucking asshole, you’re ruining everyone’s good time!”

-Russell put his hands on his face, then cupped his nose.
+Russell put his hands on his face, cupping his nose.
 He was bleeding.
 Someone gave him some paper towels.
-“Get the fuck out of my house, you fucker, you hit in me in my goddamned face.”
+“Get out of my house, you fucker.”

 “You deserved it,” Tracy sobbed.

 “The jig is up,” I said with resignation.
-I knew my time at shangrila was over for good and all.
-Within ten minutes I was hitchhiking back to Berkeley.
+I knew my time at Shangri-La was over for good and all.
+Twenty minuted later I was hitchhiking back to Berkeley.
 Tracy had walked me part way toward the freeway entrance and slipped her phone number into my back pocket.
-She apologized half heartedly for her brother and confessed that this was not the first time he’d lost his cool publicly.
+She apologized for her brother and told me that this was not the first time he’d lost his cool publicly because of one of her dalliances.

-Later that Summer Tracy visited me in Berkeley and one weekend when Russell was away I visited her.
+Later that Summer Tracy visited me in Berkeley and one weekend when Russell was away I visited her at Shangri-La.

 Russell did not return to Davis.
-I heard that he went to UC Santa Barbara.
+I heard that he’d transferred to UC Santa Barbara because it was a better “party school.”
 Tracy and I stayed in touch for awhile but then she got into what she called a “serious” relationship and went to college back east.

-I graduated with a degree in Sociology from Davis and ended up moving to Seattle where I got a job doing community outreach.
-I also eventually got into 12 step programs for my drinking and drug use.
+I graduated with a degree in Sociology from Davis then moved to Seattle where I got a job doing community outreach.
+I also eventually got into twelve-step programs for my drinking and drug use.

-It was shortly after moving to Seattle, six years after hanging out at shangrila, that Tracy contacted me.
+It was shortly after moving to Seattle, five years after hanging out at Shangri-La, that Tracy sent me a letter.
 She was moving to Seattle to do graduate work at the University of Washington.
-She also informed me that Russell had committed suicide by jumping off the Golden Gate Bridge.
+She further informed me that earlier that year Russell had committed suicide by jumping off the Golden Gate Bridge.
 He’d never graduated college, never had a job, never had a girlfriend or boyfriend.
 He’s also never stopped getting high.
 Tracy told me that Russell used to speak of me but depending on his mood he’d either express regret over the way he’d acted or angrily say he should have killed me that day.
 Tracy said she never figured her brother out and for that matter neither did he.
 “He always was surrounded by friends but was never close to anyone.
 No one ever knew him, not even me,” Tracy told me.
-I did not find myself at all shocked by Russell's suicide, it seemed like a logical step for him, a person who believed and loved nothing, especially not himself.
+I wasn’t the least bit surprised by Russell's suicide, it seemed like a logical step for him, a person who believed and loved nothing, especially not himself.
+The ultimate nihilist.

 Tracy and I became lovers again for awhile.
 But it didn’t last.
 I don’t know what does.
 I honestly don’t.